 Onwards Through the 20th Century (VIII)

-The decision led some disgruntled members to take their bowls elsewhere.
-Mostly to the County Ground, which steadfastly stuck to its anti-female stance right up until its demise in 2007.
+The decision led some disgruntled members to take their bowls elsewhere, including Ron Gargate, who never set foot in Abington B.C. again.
+He and several others went to the County Ground, which steadfastly stuck to its anti-female stance right up until its extinction in 2007.

 Despite the discontent, women bowlers duly founded club competitions in 1988.
 Mary Parkes wrote herself into the club’s history books by becoming the first ladies singles champion, a feat she repeated the following year.